SL blames local group for attacks as death toll hits 300

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Sri Lanka said on Monday it believed a local group, National Thowheeth Jamaath (NTJ), was behind the deadly suicide bomb blasts that killed nearly 300 people as it announced a national state of emergency beginning midnight.
+COLOMBO: Sri Lanka said Monday it believed a local group, National Thowheeth Jama´ath (NTJ), was behind deadly suicide bomb blasts that killed nearly 300 people as it announced a national state of emergency beginning midnight.

 Government spokesman Rajitha Senaratne said investigators were looking at whether the NTJ group had "international support" for the deadly Easter Sunday attacks on churches and luxury hotels.